 As one of Scotland’s beautiful market towns, Haddington has a unique charm that makes it a town that people want to visit and a place that residents are proud to call home.
 These local, unique shops, businesses with a vested interest and a strong sense of community help the town to thrive.
-Through local initiatives like Blooming Haddington and work from the Haddington Community Development Trust and Business Association, the town has attracted plenty of public attention, and supporting these businesses will ensure that Haddington continues to be seen in a positive light.
+Through local initiatives like Blooming Haddington, Our Community Kitchen and work from the Community Council and Business Association, the town has attracted plenty of public attention, and supporting these businesses will ensure that Haddington continues to be seen in a positive light.

 Together we can make a difference by supporting our local businesses.